CPI 2013-2014 New Scholars Grant Competition

 Research on Trends in Poverty and Inequality

-The Stanford Center for the Study of Poverty and Inequality is focused on monitoring trends in poverty and inequality, explaining what's driving those trends, and developing science‐based policies on poverty and inequality.
+The Stanford Center on Poverty and Inequality is focused on monitoring trends in poverty and inequality, explaining what's driving those trends, and developing science‐based policies on poverty and inequality.
 The Director of the Center is David B. Grusky of Stanford University.

-In its second year, this research will be carried out by nine research groups (RGs) examining (a) poverty, (b) income inequality, (c) social mobility, (d) educational access and achievement, (e) the safety net, (f) the effects of the economic downturn and possible recovery, (g) residential segregation, (h) racial and ethnic inequality, and (g) discrimination in the labor market.
-These research groups will each be led by a distinguished scholar of poverty and inequality (Michael Hout, Gary Solon, David Betson, Kathy Edin, Henry Brady, Bruce Owen, Sean Reardon, David Grusky, Kim Weeden, Robert Mare, Matthew Snipp, Shelley Correll, Cecilia Ridgeway).
-The RG leaders will be joined by postdoctoral fellows appointed by the Center, scholars who are winners of the Center's grant competitions, and Stanford University graduate and undergraduate research fellows.
+In its third year, this research will be carried out by ten research groups (RGs) examining (a) poverty, (b) income inequality, (c) social mobility, (d) educational access and achievement, (e) the safety net, (f) the effects of the economic downturn and possible recovery, (g) residential segregation, (h) racial and ethnic inequality, (i) discrimination in the labor market, and (j) poverty, inequality and mobility among Hispanics.
+These research groups will each be led by distinguished scholars of poverty and inequality (Michael Hout, Gary Solon, David Betson, Kathy Edin, Henry Brady, Bruce Owen, Sean Reardon, David Grusky, Kim Weeden, Robert Mare, Matthew Snipp, Dan Lichter, Shelley Correll, Cecilia Ridgeway, Doug Massey).
+The RG leaders will be joined by postdoctoral fellows appointed by the Center, scholars who are winners of the Center’s grant competitions, and Stanford University graduate and undergraduate research fellows.

 - How might current tools for measuring poverty in the United States be improved?